m6riley/ClashOps/CLOUDFLARE_PAGES_SETUP.md

 1. Build the frontend (install dependencies and run build)
 2. Deploy using wrangler

-## Environment Variables (Optional)
+## Environment Variables (REQUIRED for Azure Functions to work)

-If you want to use environment variables for function keys instead of committing them, set these in Cloudflare Pages:
+**You MUST set these environment variables in Cloudflare Pages** for the Azure Functions to work.
+Without them, the app will use placeholder keys and all API calls will fail.

+Go to Cloudflare Pages → Your Project → Settings → Environment Variables and add:

 - `ADD_ACCOUNT_KEY`
 - `GET_ACCOUNT_KEY`